 By Marika Sboros

-Is there really such a thing as sugar and carb addiction?
-Some scientists say it’s overblown hype and marketing.
-Others say solid science shows it’s real.
+Is there really such a thing as sugar addiction?
+What about carb addiction?
+Some scientists say it’s hype and marketing.
+Others say it’s real.

-US paediatrics professor Dr Robert Lustig, a specialist in neuroendocrinology and childhood obesity, calls sugar addiction “the elephant in the kitchen”.
+US paediatrics professor Dr Robert Lustig is a specialist in childhood obesity and neuroendocrinology and childhood obesity.
+He calls sugar addiction “the elephant in the kitchen”.

-UK consultant cardiologist Dr Aseem Malhotra says sugar is “the single most important dietary factor that is contributing to a worldwide epidemic of obesity and type 2 diabetes”.
-Malhotra has written a foreword to the new revised UK edition of the best-selling Sugar Free – 8 Weeks to Freedom from Sugar and Carb Addiction (Robinson) by South African author, speaker and recovered sugar addict Karen Thomson.
+UK consultant cardiologist Dr Aseem Malhotra says sugar is “the single most important dietary factor contributing to a worldwide epidemic of obesity and type 2 diabetes”.
+Malhotra has written a foreword to the revised UK edition of the best-selling Sugar Free – 8 Weeks to Freedom from Sugar and Carb Addiction (Robinson).
+The author is recovered sugar addict Karen Thomson.
 It’s a riveting read.
-If you still harbour any doubt that sugar addiction is real, here’s why you shouldn’t:
+If you still harbour any doubt that sugar addiction is real, this book dispels it:

-Malhotra enjoys a reputation as Britain’s most outspoken cardiologist on matters of optimum diet for health not just to treat and beat heart disease but other epidemics currently plaguing the planet, including obesity and diabetes.
+Malhotra enjoys a reputation as Britain’s most outspoken cardiologist on optimum diet.
+That’s not just for health and to treat and beat heart disease but other epidemics currently plaguing the planet, including obesity and diabetes.
 He is successfully leading the campaign against excess sugar consumption in the UK.

-Noakes is a pioneer in South Africa of low-carb, high-fat eating regimens to beat and prevent those epidemics.
+Noakes is a pioneer in South Africa of low-carb, high-fat (LCHF) eating regimens to beat and prevent those epidemics.
 He continues to challenge conventional medical and dietetic “wisdom” and especially official dietary guidelines.
-He and other experts internationally say the guidelines are likely to be “the biggest mistake in modern medical history”.
+He and other experts internationally say the guidelines are probably “the biggest mistake in modern medical history”.

-Avena is an acknowledged authority in the fields of nutrition, diet and addiction.
+Avena is an acknowledged authority in nutrition, diet and addiction.
 She is also author of the best-selling Why Diets Fail (Because You’re Addicted to Sugar): Science Explains How to End Cravings, Lose Weight, and Get Healthy (Ten Speed Press).

 He says we are now witnessing the consequences of that consumption “on an epic scale”.
-It is driven mainly by sugar in various forms being added to almost 80% of all processed foods.
-As a result, sensitivity to sugar has gone down, and as any addict knows, this leads to “craving and consuming more and more”.
+Added sugar in various forms in almost 80% of all processed foods is driving it.
+As a result, sensitivity to sugar has gone down.
+And as any addict knows, this leads to “craving and consuming more and more”.

 Sugar is “not evil in itself”, Malhotra says, but there’s no doubt that life is “a lot better without it”.

-Addiction is a disease, Thomson writes in the book.
+Addiction is a disease, Thomson writes.
 Regardless of the “drug of choice”, it “eats away at our freedom of choice and wellbeing”.
-She believes sugar is an even more dangerous drug of choice that is difficult to overcome because it is “socially acceptable and legal”.
+She believes sugar is an even more dangerous drug of choice.
+It is difficult to overcome because it is “socially acceptable and legal”.

-They present the evidence but say that sugar’s contribution to chronic disease and obesity is far more sinister than just providing “empty calories” as was once thought.
+Sugar’s contribution to chronic disease and obesity is more sinister than just providing “empty calories” as was once thought, they say.

-And while the evidence is strong, they say there’s no reason to wait for more proof of sugar’s detrimental effects before cutting consumption.
+The evidence is strong but they say there’s no reason to wait for more proof of sugar’s detrimental effects before eating less.

 Thomson gives tools to help beat the “elephant in the kitchen”.
-It begins with a simple questionnaire to help you identify whether you really do have an addiction to carbs.
+It begins with a simple questionnaire to help you identify whether you really do have sugar addiction.
 Questions include whether you: